Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Main Results

 \subsection{Experimental Results.}

-We empirically verified the relationship among KL-divergence, data dimension, and estimation accuracy of DRE through variational $f$-divergence optimization.
-The results, which support the implications of Theorem \ref{main_section_3_theorem_sample_requirement}, are detailed in Section \ref{Apdx_section_TheDatailsofNeumericalExperiments} in the Appendix.
+We empirically verified the relationship between KL-divergence and data dimensionality, and their effects on the estimation accuracy of DRE through variational $f$-divergence optimization.
+The results, which corroborate the implications of Theorem \ref{main_section_3_theorem_sample_requirement}, are presented in detail in Section \ref{Apdx_section_TheDetailsOfNumericalExperiments} of the Appendix.